web-platform-tests/wpt/README.md

 ./wpt make-hosts-file | sudo tee -a /etc/hosts
 ```

-And on Windows (note this requires in PowerShell with Administrator privileges):
+And on Windows (this must be run in a PowerShell session with Administrator privileges):

 ```bash
 python wpt make-hosts-file | Out-File %SystemRoot%\System32\drivers\etc\hosts -Encoding ascii -Append